 The “receipt rule” is designed to cover situations in which an employee is authorized to work at the time of initial hire or reverification, but does not have the actual document listed on the Lists of Acceptable Documents.
-You cannot accept a receipt showing the employee has applied for an initial grant of employment authorization.
-See Section 4.3, Acceptable Receipts, for more information.
+You cannot accept a receipt showing the employee has applied for an initial grant of employment authorization and/or an EAD.
+See Section 4.4, Acceptable Receipts, for more information.

 8. My new employee presented two documents to complete Form I-9, each containing a different last name.
 One document matches the name she entered in Section 1.
 The employee explained that she had just gotten married and changed her last name, but had not yet changed the name on the other document.
 Can I accept the document with the different name?